teamkeel/waywo/README.md

+### Create a new repo and create your Keel project
 1. Click the “Use this template” button and choose “Create a new repository” from the dropdown
 2. In “Create a new repository” page, choose your desired Owner and give the new repository a name (e.g. “WAYWO”).
 Leave “Include all branches” unticked
 3. Choose whether it should be public or private and click “Create repository”